sduraivel30/sduraivel30/README.md

 - 👋 Hi, I’m Suseendrakumar (Kumar) Duraivel
-- 👀 I’m interested in Brain Computer Interface and neural decoding
+- 👀 I’m interested in investigating neural mechanisms of speech and language
 - 🌱 I’m currently learning neural decoding modes for cognitive neuroscience
 - 💞️ I’m looking to collaborate on neuroHackathon challenges
 - 📫 How to reach me sdurai30@mit.edu